1937–1941 Pampanga peasant unrests

-The Pampanga sugar peasant uprising was a series of peasant-led violence, civil unrest, and terrorism in Pampanga as a result of falling sugar prices and worsening economic conditions in the Philippine Islands during the Great Depression.
+Since 1937, there were series of peasant-led violence, civil disorder, and terrorism in Pampanga as a result of falling sugar prices and worsening economic conditions in the Philippine Islands during the Great Depression.
 The demonstrations started as formal protests in the early 1930s directed towards the Department of Labor, later fuelling into violence between sugar landlords and tenants reaching its peak in 1939.

 After the killing of a migrant worker in Pampanga in 1939, violence intensified with rice tenants joining the sugar workers in the chaos.
 By February 1939, President Manuel Quezon traveled to Pampanga to calm the violence but was unheeded.
 Violence continued until the eve of the Japanese invasion in the Philippines.

 Background

 Economic downturn during the Great Depression

 In 1936, a Department of Labor survey found that 43,865 people were unemployed in Pampanga.
 Governor General Frank Murphy had voiced concerns about unemployment in the sugar industry as early as 1934, but it was not until 1937 that the media began to highlight the issue.
 The 1936 Department of Labor survey suggested that opening public lands for settlement could help with unemployment in farming areas, but resettlement was not a practical solution for Kapampangan local workers, who preferred to stay in their communities or move only to nearby areas like southern Tarlac.

 In 1936 and early 1937, a rise in sugar prices, rice cultivation by casamac, and benefit payments helped avoid severe impacts from export production limits.
 It was not until late 1937, falling sugar prices and inevitable layoffs caused unrest in Pampanga.
 Further fuelling the frustrations among sugar tenants was the sugar planter's tactics to minimize tenants' shares of sugar by providing false mill reports and withholding bonus information.
 Some switched to wage systems, increasing tenant dependency on seasonal jobs and reducing their income.
 A 1939 study published by the Philippine Council, Institute of Pacific Relations analyzed Philippine sugar industry wages and concluded that the "scale of wages is much too low, being only one-half that set by law."
 The study also pointed out that sugar planters were reluctant to comply with the government's minimum wage act.

 Although the fall of sugar prices affected other regions such as Negros, Larkin (1993) pointed out that Pampanga had a history of radicalism among tenant farmers, hence Pampanga had a higher intensity of violence.